oop-eng/oop-eng.github.io/readme.md

 ### Homework

-Explain the result of the following expressions:
+Explain the result of the following program fragment:

 ```java
 int a = 5;